 After having read this post you'll hopefully have a better understanding of what and why you need to setup in terms of certificates and provisioning profiles for building an iOS app on device or for archiving for release.
 If not, at least you have some handy tutorial for dummies.

-Let’s start from scratch.
-No keys, no certificates, no provisioning profiles, clean Mac install.
+Let's start from scratch.
+No keys, no certificates, no provisioning profiles, clean Mac installation.

 Everything begins with a CSR

 A CSR or Certificate Signing request is a block of encrypted text that is generated on the machine that the certificate will be used on.
 It contains information that will be included in your certificate such as your organization name, common name (domain name), locality, and country.
 It also contains the public key that will be included in your certificate.
-A private key is usually created at the same time that you create the CSR.
+A private key is usually created at the same time of the creation of the CSR.

 A certificate authority will use a CSR to create your SSL certificate, but it clearly does not need your private key.
 You need to keep your private key secret.
 What is a CSR and private key good for if someone else can potentially read your communications?
 The certificate created with a particular CSR will only work with the private key that was generated with it.
 So if you lose the private key, the certificate will no longer work.